BilKoChal/BilKos-PC/README.md

 ## Features
 - **Gen 1 Support**: Fully parses `.sav` and `.srm` files (32KB).
 - **Trainer Editing**: Edit Trainer Name and Money directly from the dashboard and **Save Changes** back to a `.sav` file.
+- **Pokedex Viewer**: New!
+Visualize your Catch/Seen progress with detailed descriptions and sprite tracking.
+- **Original Filename**: Downloads preserve the original uploaded filename.
 - **Improved Version Detection**: Uses Heuristics (Pokedex exclusives) to distinguish between Red and Blue versions.
+- **Advanced Stats**: View IVs (DVs) and EVs (Stat Experience) for every Pokemon to check legality and training progress.
+- **Interactive Charts**: Analyze stats using Radar (Spider) or Bar charts.
 - **Red/Blue/Yellow Support**: Automatically detects Yellow version.
 For Red/Blue (which are binary identical), users can toggle the theme by clicking the version badge in the header.
 - **Full PC Storage**: View and navigate all 12 PC Boxes.
 - **Empty Slots**: Visualizes empty slots in Party, PC, and Inventory for future editing capabilities.